Princess Madeleine Marries Christopher O’Neill

 Visit the Royal Wedding forum for complete coverage.Filed under Swedish Royals

-Tagged Christopher O'Neill, Modern Fringe Tiara, Princess Madeleine, Royal Orders, Swedish Royal Wedding 2013, Valentino.
+Tagged Christopher O'Neill, Modern Fringe Tiara, Order of the Polar Star, Princess Madeleine, Royal Orders, Swedish Royal Wedding 2013, Valentino.